 Coaching is my preferred way of supporting grant-writers because it is the most versatile, the most straightforward and usually the most rapid.
 Clients who receive coaching on research-grant applications also get 28 days free access to the on-line research-grant writers’ workshop, so they have plenty of on-line material to help them draft and edit their case for support.

 I can usually offer a coaching session within 24 hours of receiving a request and I can coach you at any stage of the application process, from idea to interview.
 Most of my coaching clients are either writing a case for support or preparing for an interview for a fellowship or an ERC Grant.
-Coaching costs £275 plus VAT per session, which usually lasts between an hour and an hour and a half.
+Coaching costs £275 plus VAT per session, which lasts up to an hour.
 The session is slightly different depending on whether you are preparing your written application or preparing for an interview.

 - If you are preparing for an interview, you practise your talk for me, presenting your slides on a shared screen.
 I offer you criticism, comments and suggestions about how to improve the talk, and I send you a recording of the session.